harmony-one/x/progress/artem-kolodko.md

-2023-10-25 Wed: Started working on payments for X app: refactoring DB schema in [stripe-payments-backend](https://github.com/harmony-one/stripe-payments-backend) to support free credits, adding new Stripe payment intent event handler to support Apple Pay (work in progress)
+2023-10-25 Wed: Started working on payments for X app: refactoring DB schema in [stripe-payments-backend](https://github.com/harmony-one/stripe-payments-backend) to support free credits, adding new Stripe payment intent event handler to support Apple Pay.

 2023-10-24 Tue: Completed local environment setup for ios-anne.
 Had s call with Sergey to split the tasks and discuss common pitfalls while working on ios projects.
 Started setting up com.country.x.artem as a separate project (work in progress).